loan-wolf/Smart-Contracts/README.md

 Introduction
 ------------
 The payment contract of a loan can be custom made and it's encouraged to be.
 But they all should be based off the ERC20PaymentStandard.
 That's not to say payment contracts must be ERC20 payment contracts but they must have functions like this so bonds can call them and interact with features of the contract.
 All the functions in this contract are virual so they can be overridden by any child contract.
 An example of a child contract will be bellow with the ERC20CollateralPayment contract.
+NOTE: onERC1155BatchReceived is not implemented.
+Only single ERC1155 transfers handle payment withdrawl.

 Loans/Lookups
 -------------